Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 - Sprint 3
     - For the following release, the following pages should be added:
         - Emergency contact page, setting out contact details of rescuers and/or organisations that have agreed to collaborate efforts and are willing to stand in if/when fLoC cannot be reached in case of an emergency rescue;
+        - Volunteer application page, providing for a potential volunteer to submit an online photograph, a cv and a cover letter.

 - Future sprints:
     - For further releases, the following pages should be considered/developed;